Conchylicultor/JobScheduler/README.md

 // Create the job queue (of the form <Input, Output, Worker>) and intitialize the workers job_scheduler::QueueScheduler<cv::Mat, int, PersonCounter> queue(
-    VideoFeeder("vid.mp4"),  // Read the video frame by frame, raise a feeder ExpiredException when finished job_scheduler::WorkerFactory<PersonCounter>{},  // WorkerFactory is a wrapper around the workers creation which gives each worker a unique id nb_workers // Here nb_workers == nb_gpu
+    job_scheduler::WorkerFactory<PersonCounter>{},  // WorkerFactory is a wrapper around the workers creation which gives each worker a unique id nb_workers // Here nb_workers == nb_gpu
 );